waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - One of the NPCs will react to a specific Pokémon's cry.
 (Result: Failed.
 Used Clefable's cry next to the Hiker on 1F and the Rocket Grunt on B2F.
 Dialogue unchanged in both cases.)
     - There is a hidden switch or item on the floor, possibly revealed by the Itemfinder.
 (Result: Failed.
 ITEMFINDER did not respond on B3F.)

 # IX.
-Rocket Hideout B3F Puzzle - Hypotheses Log
+Rocket Hideout B3F Puzzle - Hypotheses Log (Consolidated)

 - **Active Hypotheses (Ranked by Plausibility):**
     - **(Rank 1) Global Floor Trigger:** A path opens only after defeating every Rocket Grunt on B3F.